mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * mostly implemented in TypeScript
 * mostly open source; see <https://github.com/Microsoft/vscode>

-## To install
+## Installing

 * browse <https://code.visualstudio.com/https://code.visualstudio.com/>
-* can install the stable version and/or the "Insiders" build
+* can install the stable version (updated monthly) and/or the less stable "Insiders" build (updated daily)
 * if both are installed, they do not share settings

 ## Basics